gunboy001/hkd/README.md

 # hkd: hotkey deamon
-hkd allows to define system-wide hotkeys, independently of graphical environment, this means, that hotkeys will work in x11, wayland and even in a tty.
+hkd allows to define system-wide hotkeys independent from the graphical session, this means, that hotkeys will work in x11, wayland and even in a tty.

 ## Compatibility